 The Wein displacement law is embodied in this.
 If the derivative is taken and set to zero, to givethe value of λ at which I(λ) is a maximum. we obtain

+max = 2.90x10-3T

 ie Wein’s displacement Law.